nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 A typical implementation invokes a port connected to a memory allocation component.

 The method `send` should send the data stored in the buffer.
-A typical implementation invokes a `BufferSend` port.
+A typical implementation invokes an `Fw::BufferSend` port.

 #### 2.1.2.
 Implementing `FramingProtocol`